-The Non-Performance Assessment will encompass all resources located in the area defined by the Emergency Action.
-If the Emergency Action area is PJM-wide, Net Energy Imports are included in this assessment.
+If the Emergency Action area is for the Reserve Zone, Net Energy Imports are included in this assessment.
 External Generation Capacity Resources are included in the assessment if such external resource would have helped resolve the declared Emergency Action that was the subject of the assessment.
 At the start of the Delivery Year, PJM will inform the Capacity Market Seller of an external resource as to which Locational Deliverability Area it has been assigned for Non-Performance Assessment purposes.
 QTUs will be deemed to be located in the LDA into which such upgrade increased the CETL and the QTU will be included in the Non-Performance Assessment only if, and to the extent that, the declared Emergency Action encompasses only the LDA into which the upgrade increased the CETL.